-ERP software allows organizations to integrate their business processes with the help of suitable configuration.
+ERP software allows organizations to integrate their business processes with the help of suitable configurations.
 The right ERP software is the one that smoothly adapts to your company requirements.
 However, it does not mean that you don’t have to re-align your existing processes.
 During ERP implementation, an organization observes significant changes in their operations.

 Nonetheless, a carefully selected ERP makes sure that the solution is implemented rapidly and there is a minimum amount of customization required.
 Customization increases the cost of implementation and too much customization undermines the effectiveness of ERP software.
 Moreover, suitable ERP software eliminates the need for new software development designed specifically for your company which is both costly and risky.

 How to choose the right ERP?

 While there are many parameters that help you to choose the right software, the primary factor for every small business owner is whether it does what they want to achieve.
 If so, is it affordable and easy to implement without consuming too much money and time respectively?
 The owner should also remember that optimizing the supply chain is usually an important agenda while ERP implementation.
 Cloud ERP, available on a subscription basis, is the best option for small-scale business owners owing to its flexibility and scalability.
 Moreover, it does not require investment in additional IT infrastructure.

 Following are the key criteria for ERP Software: